BDunnCode/cloud-project-one/README.md

 - The internal IP scheme is private and non-routable on the internet.
 - The company wants to limit inbound exposure of their internal network while still enabling outbound communication.

+*How NAT Helps*:

+**Internal Billing System**:

+ The billing department’s application server has a private IP (e.g., 10.20.30.5) on the company’s internal network.

+**Outbound Request**:

+ When the billing system sends API requests to the payment gateway over the internet, the request first goes through a NAT gateway or firewall device at the company’s network edge.

+**NAT Translation**:

+ The NAT gateway replaces the internal private IP (10.20.30.5) with a public IP address assigned to the company (e.g., 198.51.100.10) before forwarding the request to the payment gateway.

+**Payment Gateway Sees Only the Public IP**:

+ The payment gateway’s servers only see requests coming from 198.51.100.10 — the public IP of the company’s NAT device — not the internal IP or any details about the originating billing system.

+**Security & Privacy**:

+This prevents the payment gateway from identifying the exact internal source machine, improving privacy.

+It also prevents inbound unsolicited traffic from reaching internal systems since NAT only allows established connections.

+**Return Traffic**:

+ Responses from the payment gateway go back to the NAT device at 198.51.100.10, which translates the IP back to the internal billing system’s IP, ensuring seamless communication.